Donate

 Hybrid workplace

+We value spending time working in-person to develop strong connections with each other and with our mission.
+We welcome those spontaneous conversations that help us solve a problem or develop a new idea and we have designed our light and spacious office to be a welcoming, productive place for collaborative working.
 We bring the whole Foundation team together to work in the office for two days per week (currently Monday and Tuesday) and we work additional office days according to the needs of our team and our job.
+Those of us who work full-time are expected to work with colleagues from the office at least three days each week.
 Other days of the week may be worked remotely at a UK address.

 Connecting with each other

 We provide regular team lunches and an end-of-year party to celebrate our successes throughout the year.
-Our Social Committee organises our out-of-work social calendar which includes optional lunchbreak excursions to local street food markets and cultural venues as well as monthly after-work drinks at a local bar.
+Our Social Committee organises our out-of-work social calendar which includes optional lunchbreak excursions to local street food markets and cultural venues as well as monthly after-work gatherings at a local bar.

 Parenting policies